LasLabs/python-carepoint/README.md

 * More usage samples
 * Test coverage is showing less than what it actually is (carepoint and db modules)
+* A decent amount of models are missing
+* Create documentation of models
+* Image SMB paths are stored in DB, need to write download mechanism

 Contributors
 ------------